peufeu2/GrugBus/README.md

 After some quick tests, this works, but the full code isn't written yet.
 Mostly because the main reason to do this is to coordinate export power on two Solis inverters, and I haven't installed the second one yet.

-Besides that, it logs everything to MQTT, and stores data in a Clickhouse database, ready for Grafana.
+Besides that, it logs everything to MQTT, and stores data in a Clickhouse database, ready for plotting via Bokey.

+There is also code to control ABB Terra EVSE according to PV excess.

 Coming soon: power routing to resistive loads with MQTT driven dimmer.